NICMx/Jool/doc/usr/mod-run-464xlat.md

 ![Figure 4 - Literal](images/flow/464-literal.svg)

 _R_ will NAT64 the packet into IPv6 so it can traverse the IPv6-only chunk.
-In this example, nodes 192.168.0.8/29 will be masked as 2001:db8:2::/125 using the EAMT.

-The packet will traverse the IPv6-only chunk, just like a normal packet from 2001:db8:1::8 would:
+Address 192.168.0.8 will be translated using the EAMT entry, and 203.0.113.24 will receive the NAT64 prefix treatment.

 ![Figure 5 - Stateless NAT64'd packet](images/flow/464-sless.svg)